CONTENTS

 in the manufacturing, agriculture, any of those types of areas.

-But I’ll let my deputy
+But I’ll let my deputy minister expound

-minister expound a little bit more on that.
+a little bit more on that.

 Drew

 Wilby: — Thank you, Minister.
+Deputy Minister

-apprentice training seats through the Saskatchewan
+seats through the Saskatchewan Apprenticeship and

-Apprenticeship and Trade Certification Commission.
-So that means individuals
+Trade Certification Commission.
+So that means individuals that are out there,

-that are out there, that are getting their employment opportunities in the
+that are getting their employment opportunities in the skilled trades, will

-So approximately a $2 million investment on that front.
+approximately a $2 million investment on that front.

 Additionally, as the minister